 Anyway, the premise of this game is that while you and your younger sister are looking through the storage room, you accidentally come across a magical book that shrinks you both to microscopic size.
 As it turns out, this book actually belongs to a group of tiny aliens called the Kisechu, who plan to use it to take over the Earth.

-The story sounds like something you would hear on the back of a children's book, and for the most part it plays out that way.
-The characters are pretty simple and don't go through any significant arcs.
-None of this is inherently bad.
-In fact, it would be quite endearing if it were not for the fact that this game simply drags on for far too long.
+The premise of Towelket 3 is quite simple, its story resembling something you would read in a picture book.
+And for the most part, it plays out that way.
+There are no crazy twists or turns, the story is very straightforward, and the characters are rather simple.
+None of this is bad in itself.
+In fact, I would say it would be quite endearing if it were not for the fact that this game greatly overstays its welcome.

 Then there's The Mind.
 This area is much more interesting.
 As you progress through the story, different things will appear in your mind.
-Interacting with them can give you some money, a new skill, an item, or even extra dialog/scene.
+Interacting with them can give you some money, a new skill, an item, or even additional dialogue/scenes.
 You can also heal here whenever you want.
 It's an interesting concept, but overall it doesn't really add much to the game itself.

-Anyway, that's enough about the gameplay.
-Let's go back to the story.
-As I said, the plot is very simple and reminiscent of a children's book... for the most part.
-Make no mistake, this is not a game for children.
-This becomes obvious as soon as you enter the first area and uh...
+So let's get into the story.
+Honestly, there's not much to say here.
+As mentioned before, it's a very simple story with a picture book feel...sometimes.
+Despite the premise and the look of the game - make no mistake, this is not a game for children.
+This much becomes obvious as soon as you enter the first area and uh...

 Yeah.

-There are several moments in this game where it tries to incorporate shock humor in the form of sudden perverted jokes.
-At first, they did catch me off guard enough to make me laugh...but then it just...keeps going...
+There are several moments in the game where it tries to incorporate shock humor in the form of sudden perverted jokes.
+And admittedly, they managed to catch me off guard enough to make me laugh.
+But then it just... keeps going...

 So yeah.
-If you're interested in Towelket as a series, I highly recommend you skip this entry and go straight to Towelket 2.
-If you're curious about Towelket 3 anyway, I'd say play the first few minutes of it and see if you like it, because that's how the whole game will be.
+If you're interested in Towelket as a series, I highly recommend that you skip this entry and go straight into Towelket 2.
+If you find yourself curious about this game anyway, I'd say maybe try out the first hour or so and see how you like it.
+Because that's basically what the entire game will be.

 I rate this game 1.5/5 Towels